tobspr/RenderPipeline/Toolkit/Voxelizer/README.md

 ## Voxelizer

+### GUI Usage

+- Run voxelizer_gui.py.
+PyQt4 is required.
+- Interface should be self-explanatory

-### Usage
+### Command-Line Usage
-1) Put your .egg / .bam files into convert/
+- Put your .egg / .bam files into convert/
-2) Run voxelize.py, it should hopefully not output any errors
+- Run voxelize.py, it should hopefully not output any errors
-3) You'll find the resulting voxelized 3D Texture in convert/<filename>/voxelized/
+- You'll find the resulting voxelized 3D Texture in convert/<filename>/voxelized/
-4) You can check the result with show_voxels
+- You can check the result with show_voxels